Mapsui/Mapsui/docfx/mapsui/documentation/documentation.md

 - This projects documenation folder contains all the md files used to generate the 'documentation' tab in the site.
 This is the source of those files, they should be edited there.
 - In the docfx folder there is a script (generate-docs.cmd) that generates the documentation site (in /docfx/mapsui/_site) and copies it to the /docs folder.
 - The Mapsui project on github is configured to automatically publish this docs folder to https://mapsui.github.io/mapsui
 - A commit of an md file should trigger the build server.
 This should run the generate-docs.cmd.
 This should commit the generated site to the repo.
 It will when then show up on the website.
-We should have two separate build configurations one for the docs which ignores the project and one for the project that ignores the docs.
+We should have two separate build configurations one for the docs which ignores the project and one for the project which ignores the docs.

 ## Documentation guidelines
 - All md files should be in lower case (they are not right now).